AndreasSchachner/AndreasSchachner.github.io/teaching.markdown

 ### <b> Ludwig Maximilian University of Munich </b>

-* Summer term 2024/25: Supervisor of an experiment in the AI Lab Course, guiding students in applying neural networks to solve partial differential equations in physics.
+* Summer terms 2024 and 2025: Supervisor of an experiment in the AI Lab Course, guiding students in applying neural networks to solve partial differential equations in physics.

 * Winter term 2024/25: String Theory I tutorials (Lecturer: PD Dr. R. Blumenhagen)